AnthoBalitrand/palo-cleaner/README.md

   --max-days-since-hit MAX_DAYS_SINCE_HIT
                         Don't apply any change to rules not being hit since more than X days --tiebreak-tag TIEBREAK_TAG
+                        Tag used to choose preferred replacement object in case of multiple ones (overrides default choice).
+                        Multiple tags can be given here.
-                        Tag used to choose preferred replacement object in case of multiple ones (overrides default choice) --apply-tiebreak-tag  Applies the tag defined on the --tiebreak-tag argument to objects choosen by the choice algorithm --no-report           Does not generates job reports --split-report        Split the report file (1 per device-group) --unused-only         Only deletes unused objects.
-No replacements are realized
+  --apply-tiebreak-tag  Applies the first tag defined on the --tiebreak-tag argument to objects choosen by the choice algorithm
+  --no-report           Does not generates job reports --split-report        Split the report file (1 per device-group) --unused-only         Only deletes unused objects.
+No replacements are realized.
+You can give a list of device-groups where you want to perform the operation.
+  --protect-tags        List of tags that you want to protect (not to delete) even if the tagged objects are not used in any policy

 ```